 Prior to initiation of concomitant medicinal products that may reduce renal function and periodically thereafter.

-There is experience with canagliflozin for the treatment of diabetic kidney disease (eGFR ≥30 mL/min/1.73 m2) both with and without albuminuria.
+There is experience with canagliflozin for the treatment of diabetic kidney disease (eGFR ≥30 mL/min/1.73 m2) both with and without albuminuria in adult patients.
 While both groups of patients benefitted, patients with albuminuria may benefit more from treatment with canagliflozin.

 Use in patients at risk for adverse reactions related to volume depletion

 Due to its mechanism of action, canagliflozin, by increasing urinary glucose excretion (UGE) induces an osmotic diuresis, which may reduce intravascular volume and decrease blood pressure (see section 5.1).
-In controlled clinical studies of canagliflozin, increases in adverse reactions related to volume depletion (e.g., postural dizziness, orthostatic hypotension, or hypotension) were seen more commonly with the 300 mg dose and occurred most frequently in the first three months (see section 4.8).
+In controlled clinical studies of canagliflozin in adults, increases in adverse reactions related to volume depletion (e.g., postural dizziness, orthostatic hypotension, or hypotension) were seen more commonly with the 300 mg dose and occurred most frequently in the first three months (see section 4.8).

 Caution should be exercised in patients for whom a canagliflozin-induced drop in blood pressure could pose a risk, such as patients with known cardiovascular disease, patients with an eGFR < 60 mL/min/1.73 m2, patients on anti-hypertensive therapy with a history of hypotension, patients on diuretics, or elderly patients (≥ 65 years of age) (see sections 4.2 and 4.8).

-Due to volume depletion, generally small mean decreases in eGFR were seen within the first 6 weeks of treatment initiation with canagliflozin.
+Due to volume depletion, generally small mean decreases in eGFR were seen within the first 6 weeks of treatment initiation with canagliflozin in adults.
 In patients susceptible to greater reductions in intravascular volume as described above, larger decreases in eGFR (> 30%) were sometimes seen, which subsequently improved, and infrequently required interruption of treatment with canagliflozin (see section 4.8).

 Patients should be advised to report symptoms of volume depletion.
 Canagliflozin is not recommended for use in patients receiving loop diuretics (see section 4.5) or who are volume depleted, e.g., due to acute illness (such as gastrointestinal illness).